FilipVojtech/FamilyBoard/README.md

 2. Install project dependencies
 3. Run on emulator/device

+### How to run this app
+This is a React Native app

+1. Download this repo
+2. Install project dependencies
+3. Run on emulator/device

 # Known Issues
 1. React sometimes throws EPERM error
     **To to fix this:**